National Drug Facts Week is a collaborative effort between organizations, adult advisors and local teens.

 Ask your adult advisor to visit the Adult Advisors section for more information.
 Now it's time to start recruiting a group of committed teens to help plan your event!

 You have your team in place—now it’s time to figure out what type of event would work best for your school or community.
-Take a look at the Activities section for ideas on events.
+Take a look at the Activities page for ideas on events.
 You can also start by thinking about where you want to host your event (e.g., school football field/auditorium, community center, etc.) and then figure out what kind of events would work in that space.
 Work with your adult advisor to get permission to hold an event and to find a place to have the event.
 Once you’ve decided what event you will do, divvy up the tasks and you are on your way!

 You’ve got the team and you’ve got the event idea.
 Now it’s time to find an Expert for your event—after all, it’s not National Drug Facts Week unless you have an expert on hand to answer questions with factual answers!
 There are likely experts in your area who have a professional background in the science of drugs or drug abuse.
 The key is finding the right one for your event.
 Luckily, there are great resources in your community or on the web that can help you find a local expert.
 In the section below we give you ideas on how to find experts through: